Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/bin/Release/tshock/Advanced Circuits/ReadMe.txt

    world is loaded again.
   -Fixed a bug causing Port Defining Components sometimes not to be signalized by their Input Ports if their circuit met special conditions.
-  -Fixed a bug causing Pumps to malfunction or not work at all.
+  -Fixed a bug causing pumps to malfunction or not work at all.
-  -Fixed a bug causing Doors not to always try to open to the opposite direction if blocked.
+  -Fixed a bug causing doors not to always try to open to the opposite direction if blocked.
-  -Fixed a bug causing Timers in an AC to be signalized when connected directly.
+  -Fixed a bug causing timers in an AC to be signalized when connected directly.
-  -Fixed the default ProjectileOffset value of DartTraps.
+  -Fixed the default ProjectileOffset value of dart traps.
 It did not reflect the Terraria default value (2), causing objects right infront of them not to be hit.
-  -Fixed a very rare occuring bug causing a NullReferenceException related to Timers.
+  -Fixed a very rare occuring bug causing a NullReferenceException related to timers.
   -Fixed a rare occuring bug causing "random exceptions" in circuits meeting special conditions.
   -Updated for Plugins Common Lib 1.3.
   -The Plugin Common Library will now carry its version number in its file name.
    The old "CCPluginsCommon.dll" can be safely removed.

-Version 1.0.2 Beta [12.09.2012]
+Version 1.0.2 Beta [09/12/2012]
-  -Triggering players are now notified if a circuit exceeds the maximum amount of Pumps, Dart Traps or Statues.
+  -Triggering players are now notified if a circuit exceeds the maximum amount of pumps, dart traps or statues.
   -World Metadata are now written in JSON format.
-  -Grandfather Clock will no longer signalize a Vanilla Circuit and thus works only in Advanced Circuits.
+  -Grandfather clock will no longer signalize a Vanilla Circuit and thus works only in Advanced Circuits.
-  -Fixed a bug introduced with 1.0.1 where a Music Box could not be switched by signals.
+  -Fixed a bug introduced with 1.0.1 where a music box could not be switched by signals.
   -Fixed a bug causing wrong NPCs to be moved by statues - this could also have lead to exceptions.